RDeckard/tic-80-build-tools/README.md

 > [!NOTE]
 > This script requires **TIC-80 Pro** as it works with text-based cartridge formats.

-The `bundle` script assembles your source files from the `src/` directory into a single TIC-80 cartridge file.
+The `bundle` script assembles all your source files into a single TIC-80 cartridge file.

 **Bundling your Project**
 ```sh